 5. Goal Statement

 A goal statement should be one to two pages in length.
-The statement should address specific area of interest within accounting, how the MSACCY degree fits into career aspirations and any additional information that might be useful to the admission committee.
+The statement should address what motivates you, how your personal and professional experiences have shaped you, any specific area of interest within accounting (if applicable), how the MSACCY degree fits into career aspirations and any additional information that might be useful to the admission committee.

 6. Letters of Recommendation